jordanbuschman/coen161_final/README.md

 check.php: Find a user with given username and password in the user table and return it as an array.
 Start a new session for that user.

 checkForUsername.php: To be used with AJAX.
 If a username (supplied in $_POST) is already in the user table, return F. Otherwise, return T.

+fetchItems.php: Returns an array containing all of the rows in the item table.
+To be accessed by from shop.php.